speaktosteve/speaktosteve.github.io/src/routes/component-testing-in-nextjs-using-cypress-part-3-server-components/+page.md

 <!-- TOC --><a name="approach-2-an-end-to-end-test"></a>
 ### Approach 2 - an end-to-end test

+This was my first attempt at solving the problem of running tests against server components, so I thought I would record it here as it might still be useful.
+However, I do recommend considering the first option above as this second approach feels too much of a compromise for my liking.

+When I initially created a component test for the `<ProductServer />` server component I faced the following error:

+!!!!! initial error

+Having looking at the official [Next.js docs on using Cypress](https://nextjs.org/docs/pages/building-your-application/testing/cypress)...

+> Cypress currently doesn't support Component Testing for async Server Components.
+We recommend using E2E testing.

+...I moved my focus onto using E2E tests instead of Component tests.
+This felt like a compromise as I wanted to test the component in memory, without worrying about spinning them up in a browser.

+In my research I settled on the following approach:
+ - To use E2E tests I needed the component to be available to Cypress's `cy.visit()` method, basically it needs to be viewable in a browser.
+ - For this, I decided to use [Storybook](https://storybook.js.org/docs/get-started/frameworks/nextjs), which would allow me

 <!-- TOC --><a name="set-up-storybook"></a>
 #### Set up Storybook

 https://storybook.js.org/docs/get-started/frameworks/nextjs

 css and use of plugin